Khushi-Balia/le-transpiler/README.md

 </p>

 # **LE TRANSPILER**
-- The main aim of our project is to convert a custom syntax to a c code using a toy compiler.
+- The main aim of our project is to convert our custom syntax pylox to an equivalent C code using a toy compiler.
 ## What is a **TRANSPILER**?
-- Transpiler is a source-to-source translator.
+- A transpiler is a source-to-source translator, converting one source code to another.
 ------------
 ### What is the difference between a compiler and a Transpiler?
-- A compiler converts a high-level language to a low-level language whereas, a Transpiler, converts a high-level language to another high-level language
+- A compiler converts a high-level language to a low-level language whereas, a transpiler, converts a high-level language to another high-level language
 ----------